What is biochar?

 When organic matter is added to soils, such as compost, manure or kitchen wastes, microbes living in the soil devour the material for nutrients and energy fairly quickly.
 Within a decade or so, most of the Carbon has been converted back into Carbon dioxide.
 When biochar is produced, the Carbon atoms arrange themselves into ring structures consisting of 6 Carbon atoms.
 These rings are fused together in sheets and the chemical bonds between the atoms are strong – too strong for microbes to break them easily.
 For this reason, biochar stays in the soil for much longer than the feedstocks from which it is made and removes Carbon dioxide from the air, fixing it securely in soils for hundreds, sometimes thousands, of years.

-Biochar can also improve many types of soil, making them more productive.
+Biochar can improve many types of soil, making them more productive(but not all).

 Exactly how and why it ‘works’ is still being actively researched.
 Evidence points to the fact that biochar: